Hua Rong

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Ruan Xiaowu is in the centre.
+The rest are (clockwise from top): Xu Ning, Hua Rong, Zhang Heng, Ruan Xiao'er, Zhang Shun, Ruan Xiaoqi, Li Jun, and Li Ying.

-Hua Rong is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Little Li Guang", he ranks ninth among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Hua Rong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Little Li Guang", he ranks ninth among the 36 Heavenly Spirits, the first third of the 108 Heroes.